 - 1. A child or adolescent (hereinafter referred to as a "youth") between the ages of 10 through 17; and - 2.
-For whom there is documented evidence of an ASD diagnostic impression or diagnosis made by a professional qualified to render diagnoses under Georgia law.
+For whom there is documented evidence of an ASD diagnosis made by a professional qualified to render diagnoses under Georgia law, or - 3.
+Individualized Education Program (IEP) indicates eligibility of classification of ASD services.